-- on which assets or operations relating to electricity infrastructure, within the meaning of the Hydro-Electric Corporation Act 1995, other than windpower developments, are located; - (d) land or part of land owned and occupied exclusively for charitable purposes; - (da) Aboriginal land, within the meaning of the Aboriginal Lands Act 1995, which is used principally for Aboriginal cultural purposes; - (e) land or part of land owned and occupied exclusively by a council. - (2) The owner of any land referred to in subsection (1) may agree to pay general or separate rates or an averaged area rate. - (3) Land occupied by a joint authority or single authority to which Part 3A applies is not exempt from rates or averaged area rates. - $(4) \ldots \ldots \ldots$
+- (d) land or part of land owned and occupied exclusively for charitable purposes; - (da) Aboriginal land, within the meaning of the Aboriginal Lands Act 1995, which is used principally for Aboriginal cultural purposes; - (e) land or part of land owned and occupied exclusively by a council. - (2) The owner of any land referred to in subsection(1) may agree to pay general or separate rates or an averaged area rate. - (3) Land occupied by a joint authority or single authority to which Part 3A applies is not exempt from rates or averaged area rates. - (4)